This post is the second installment in a series about writing, especially supporting the study of history in your homeschool, co-op, or small school.

 Level 3: Provide a mix of keywords and have the student sort them into three topics.
 Identify the topic.
 Have the student prepare an outline with Roman Numerals and letters….
 I. A. B. C. II.
 A. B. C. III.
 A. B. C., etc. Fill in the outline with topics, and with details ranked into an order they could appear in a written paragraph.

 Each of these multi-level activities fall into the category of what I refer to as “Practice and Play” because the activities each rely on a single reference source.
-When students research from multiple sources, synthesize similar details, edit out irrelevant information, identify conflicting opinions, and ultimately present personal opinions, the student has moved on to the next step, “Research and Writing.”
+When students research and evaluate information from multiple sources, synthesize similar details, edit out irrelevant information, identify conflicting opinions, compare and contrast, and ultimately present personal opinions, the student has moved on to the next step, “Research and Writing.”
 I’ll be covering that in a future post.